 Not from the game itself, but there was originally going to be more novels besides the novelization for this game written by Project Itoh.
 Obviously, these plans were dropped as a result of Project Itoh's death from cancer.
 Novelizations for these games were eventually written by other authors.

 Kojima originally wanted the Beauty and the Beast Unit to be naked during cutscenes.
 In addition, according to Yoji Shinkawa, the motion capture actors were asked to do the motion capture nude.
 This was scrapped because it would have affected the game's rating.

 Concept art shows two male characters that were cut from the game known as Snake-Man and Adam.

 Originally, Johnny's grandfather, also named Johnny, was going to appear at the wedding, confirming that he had survived the events of Metal Gear Solid 3.
 Unfortunately, this never made it past the concept art stage.

-Writer Revolt: Originally, Kojima wanted to end the game with Snake and Otacon turning in to authorities only to be executed for being terrorists.
-His staff flat out refused to work on the game if it was to end that way.
+Writer Revolt: Originally, Kojima wanted to end the game with Snake and Otacon turning in to authorities only to be executed for being terrorists, which, given he's wanted to end the series even at this point, could be seen as this in itself.
+However, his staff had their own revolt towards the idea and flat out refused to work on the game if it was to end that way.